himansrivastava/darshana-go-plus/README.md

     - Add institute as FK in those models.
     - Create nested serializers for those models.
     - Override the create and update methods in the serializer.
     - I have skipped these due to pausity of time.
+I have pinned a repository in my github account which gives an example of how to make the nested serializer.
+You can check it out.
 1. Check at the bottom of the settings.py file for LOGGING setup.

 **Please share your feedback**